Actively Recruiting

 • Known arrhythmia, heart failure, ischemic heart disease, or other significant cardiac disorder

-• Use of medications affecting heart rate variability including beta-blockers, calcium channel blockers, antiarrhythmic drugs, digoxin, corticosteroids, sympatholytic agents, or psychotropic medications
+• Use of medications affecting heart rate variability such as beta-blockers, certain calcium channel blockers, antiarrhythmic drugs, digoxin, corticosteroids, sympatholytic agents, or psychotropic medications

 • Active infection or systemic inflammatory disease